 “Aid, Exclusion, and the Local Dynamics of Insurgency in Afghanistan”, 2018, by Daniel Karell and Sebastian Schutte.
 Journal of Peace Research 55(6):711-725.
-The pre-print version is here, and the online appendix is here, and the blog version is at PV@G.
+The pre-print version is here, the online appendix is here, and the blog version is at PV@G.

 “Ethnicity and Nationalism in Afghanistan in the Post-2001 Era”, 2016.
 Introduction to special issue commemorating the 15th anniversary of September 11, 2001, by Daniel Karell.
 Studies in Ethnicity and Nationalism 16(3):456-459.